sunnydsouza/sample-repo-github-actions/.github/CONTRIBUTING.md

 # Contributing to <project-name>.

-:+1: :tada: Firstly, thanks for taking the time to contribute! :tada: :+1:
+🙌 Firstly, thanks for taking the time to contribute! 🙌

 The following are the set of guidelines for contributing towards this repository on Github.
 These are mostly guidelines , not rules.
 Use your best judgement, and feel free to propose changes to this project in a pull request.